The Hamilton & Dundas Street Railway (H&D)

 The Last Days

 After the First World War, improvements to Main St resulted in the formation of a bus route between Dundas and Hamilton.
 The H&D tried to compete with the bus route by increasing service to West Hamilton using leased HSR streetcars every half hour starting on September 17, 1919.
 This was unsuccessful, and mounting losses resulted in the H&D being closed down on September 5, 1923.
-The tracks along Aberdeen as far as Longwood were taken over by the HSR for streetcar service, and the TH&B purchased the line west of Emerson and into Dundas in 1930.
+The tracks east of Longwood were taken over by the HSR for streetcar service, and the TH&B purchased the line west of Emerson and into Dundas in 1930.
 The rails between Longwood and Emerson were torn up in 1944.
 Streetcar service on Aberdeen was abandoned in the summer of 1941, but was restarted in October 1942 due to the war.
 The streetcars were abandoned for good in June 1947.
 The TH&B abandoned the line into Dundas in 1987.

 H&D Preferred Stock Certificate, issued to John Riddell on July 17 1880.
 John Riddell was also the secretary of the H&D, as shown by his signature in the lower left corner.